Book McNulty H1

 Figure 22a.3 Plasma homocysteine and RBC folate concentrations in a representative sample of British children aged 4–18y.
 Differences between groups were assessed by using one-factor analysis of covariance (with Tukey’s post-hoc test), adjusting for sex, smoking, fortified breakfast cereal consumption, and supplement use.
 Bars not sharing a common letter differ, P < 0.05.
 Adapted from Kerr et al (2009).

-The population-based data in British and American children, both show progressive declines in folate (and corresponding, increases in homocysteine) concentrations with age from childhood to adolescence.
+Population-based data in British and American children, both show progressive declines in folate (and corresponding, increases in homocysteine) concentrations with age from childhood to adolescence.
 Consistent with these reports, are the findings from convenience cohorts of Belgian, Dutch, and Greek children, also showing age-related decreases in folate concentrations in childhood (De Laet et al., 1999; van Beynum et al., 2005; Papandreou et al., 2006).
 Of note, where dietary intakes were also measured, the data showed that folate intakes generally compared favorably with dietary reference values across all age groups and were not lower in the older children (Papandreou et al., 2006; Kerr et al., 2009; Pfeiffer et al., 2012) The explanation for the decline in folate status biomarkers with age in children, despite no corresponding decline in dietary folate intakes, is not entirely clear but likely reflects the higher folate requirements of older children related to increased metabolic demands for growth from childhood to adolescence (Bailey et al., 2015).

 22a.3 Conclusions